ryan19f/ALS-Reseach-BioMASS/tree_biomass_rviz/technical_documentation.md

 - Filters cells with too few points
 - Returns each cell as a separate "tree"

-**Note:** This is a simplified approach.
-For production use, more sophisticated algorithms like DBSCAN or watershed segmentation should be implemented.

 ## 3. ROS 2 Integration

 ### 3.1 Node Registration